therealjflf/hesutils/docs/hes_sec.rst

 The answer to this problem is to encrypt the DNS requests and answers between the client and the server.
 Currently the two main techniques are `DNS-over-TLS <https://en.wikipedia.org/wiki/DNS_over_TLS>`__ and `DNS-over-HTTPS <https://en.wikipedia.org/wiki/DNS_over_HTTPS>`__.

+Like DNSSEC, setting up and enabling DNS-over-X on DNS server is out of scope for this documentation.
+Google is your friend.

 User authentication